nirvannar/UdacityProject/README.md

 There is one notebook available here to showcase work related to the above questions.

 *Which is the highest Volcano in the world?
 Ojos del Salado, Nevados in Chile, South America using df['Elevation (m)'].max()
 Which country has the most volcanoes?
-USA using df['Country'].value_counts(normalise=True) to find percentages in descending order
+USA using df['Country'].value_counts(normalise=True) to find percentages in descending order communicated via a wordcloud
 Which region has the most volcanoes?
 South America using df['Country'].value_counts(normalise=True) to find percentages in descending order
 What is the most common volcano type?
 Stratovolcano using df['Primary Volcano Type'].value_counts(normalise=True) to find percentages in descending order
 Which year had the most eruptions until 2021 July YTD, and which were they?
 2021 with 57 July YTD